observabilitystack/observabilitystack.github.io/index.md

 ---
 # observabilitystack.org

-The goal of this project is to leverage a integrated monitoring  & observability solution based on free open source software.
+The goal of this project is to leverage an integrated monitoring  & observability solution based on free open source software.
 The observability stack is easy to install and a working configuration by default.
-The stack isintegration tested in Kubernetes (Minikube) and to avoid the Copy&Pasta of YAML files, installation is based on Helm.
+The stack is integration tested in Kubernetes (Minikube) and to avoid the Copy&Pasta of YAML files, installation is based on Helm.
 {: .fs-6 .fw-300}

 ## License